nus-cs2103-AY2021S2/tp/docs/UserGuide.md

     * The order of keywords for location search does not matter. e.g. 'Room Living' will match 'Living Room'.
-    * All the keywords provided need to match an item's location for the item to be displayed. e.g. 'Room' will match an item with location 'Living room' but 'Living room 1' will not match an item with location 'Living room'
+    * All the keywords provided need to match an item's location for the item to be displayed. e.g. 'Room' will match an item with location 'Living room' but 'Living room 1' will not match an item with location 'Living room'.
     * This command is executed on the currently displayed list instead of the entire list. e.g. if the list currently shows all the milk in the inventory, `list l/kitchen` will return the list of milk in the kitchen instead of all items in the kitchen.